Hoodster/ONP/README.md

 Reverse Polish notation is a easier way to write a mathematical equation by not parenthesized expressions.
 It's also common calculator type in computing because no bracets are needed.

 ## Solution
-Program gets all equation input in reverse Polish polish and prints computed result.
+Program gets all equation input in reverse Polish notation and prints computed result.

 ## How to use it
 ### 1. Adding expresson